osm-search/Nominatim/docs/admin/Deployment-Python.md

 ### Installing the required packages

 The Nominatim frontend is best run from its own virtual environment.
-If you have already created one for the database backend during [installation](Installation.md#Building-Nominatim), you can use that.
+If you have already created one for the database backend during the [installation](Installation.md#building-nominatim), you can use that.
 Otherwise create one now with:

 ```sh